Excel does not fail because it is weak.

 | Scenario & Planning | ||

-| What-if scenario modeling | Native | Limited |
+| AI-generated scenario options★ Key Differentiator | Native | No |

 | Cross-domain impact preview (€, days, hours)★ Key Differentiator | Native | No |